 6. Understand Notices and Eviction Terms

-Understanding your rights as a tenant also means comprehending your state’s laws for eviction periods and other types of notices.
-This is to ensure you give adequate notice before terminating the lease yourself (one rental period in most states) and that if the landlord evicts you, they have good reason, which must consist of the following:
+Understanding your rights as a tenant also means knowing your state’s laws for eviction periods and other types of notices.
+This is to ensure you give adequate notice before terminating the lease yourself.
+Also, knowing the laws regarding eviction can help you if the landlord wants to evict you.
+If a landlord is attempting to evict a tenant, it might be because of the following circumstances:

 - Tenant has conducted illegal activities on the property